 About the Project

-Families are relieved to gain power when it comes to making decisions based on their loved one’s final wishes rather than being grief-stricken and handing it over to an undertaker.
-The undertaker who comes in to take away a body, saying, “We’ll take care of it,” is an outdated model.
+Before funeral homes, the family was involved in creating and carrying out deathcare arrangements, but currently, we’ve institutionalized one of the most important rites of passage in our culture: Death.
+Families are relieved to regain power when it comes to making decisions based on their loved one’s final wishes rather than being grief-stricken and handing it over to an undertaker.
+The undertaker who has traditionally come to take away a body, saying, “We’ll take care of it,” is an outdated model.

 We hope to make the idea of dying and death less scary and more sacred.

 SCOPE OF FILM: WHY DO WE NEED A NEW APPROACH?

 Western culture is in denial because we don’t talk about death and then we’re faced with it.
 We’re starting to take control of how end-of-life is recognized with a new approach to an outdated paradigm.
 Baby Boomers are now the oldest population, a huge demographic shift.
 Boomers were the first to have birth doulas and now they want death doulas.
 They want to do it their way.
 Traditionally our culture sees death as a failure e.g. ‘fighting cancer” or “losing the battle.”
 It’s a war against the inevitable.
 Fear of the unknown.

 Saying goodbye to the physical form of those we love will always have an element of heaviness and sadness, but what if we reshaped our perspective of death in a positive way?